dosyacat/CS180-group-proj/README.md

 ## 'Input.java'

- The Input class provides methods for reading user input from the console.
-It includes functionalities to read characters, integers within a range, strings with specified length limits, email addresses, and user selections.
+The Input class simplifies console input in Java programs, providing functions for reading characters, integers with defined bounds, strings with or without spaces, and email addresses.
+It ensures input validation, manages empty or lengthy input, and prompts users for appropriate responses.

 ## 'Database.java'

-The DataBase class serves as a storage mechanism for user data within the messenger application.
-It utilizes a HashMap to efficiently store and retrieve user objects based on their usernames.
+The DataBase class serves as a data manager, utilizing a HashMap to link usernames to user objects.
+It enables adding users, verifying account credentials, and accessing user details.
+Additionally, it offers functionality for displaying user information and viewing profile pictures, enhancing the user experience.

 ## 'MessageDataBase.java'

-The MessageDataBase class serves as a storage mechanism for messages within the messenger application.
-It maintains an ArrayList to store messages and a HashMap to index messages by receiver usernames for efficient retrieval.
+The MessageDataBase class functions as a storage system for messages in the messenger application.
+It utilizes an ArrayList to store messages and a HashMap to index messages by receiver usernames, ensuring efficient retrieval.

 ## 'MessageService.java'

-The MessageService class provides functionality for sending messages between users within the messenger application.
-It creates a message object, sets its attributes such as sender, receiver, content, and time, and then adds the message to both the sender's and receiver's message lists.
+The MessageService class facilitates the exchange of messages among users in the messenger application.
+It initializes a message object, configuring its attributes like sender, receiver, content, and timestamp, before adding the message to both the sender's and receiver's message repositories.

-## 'UserFriendDataBase.java'
+## 'UserFriendDataBase.java

-The UserFriendDataBase class manages the friend-related functionalities for users within the messenger application.
-It keeps track of friends, friend requests, and blocked friends using separate hash maps.
+In Java, the UserFriendDataBase class implements the UserFriendDataBaseInterface, overseeing user friendships.
+It manages friend requests, blocking/unblocking friends, and displaying friend lists.
+Utilizing HashMaps, it effectively stores and manages friend, request, and blocked friend information in the application.

-## 'UserMessageDataBase.java'
+## 'UserMessageDataBase.java

-The UserMessageDataBase class manages the message-related functionalities for users within the messenger application.
-It keeps track of sent and received messages using separate array lists and hash maps.
+The UserMessageDataBase class oversees message-related features for users in the messenger application.
+It tracks sent and received messages through separate array lists and hash maps.

 ## 'UserService'

-The UserService class encapsulates several methods designed to manage and check various aspects of user interactions within a messenger application.
+The UserService class comprises multiple methods aimed at overseeing and verifying distinct aspects of user interactions within a messenger application.